davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

 #### Raw Enrollment Data

 Start by downloading the two `.sql` files and reading them into your SQLite3 database.
-The "ddl" file contains the schema definition, so load that first.
+To do this, you can create a new database in DB Browser, and then paste them into the SQL Execution console.
+The `university-ddl.sql` file contains the schema definition, so load that first.
+Next, paste in the ``university-populate.sql` file contents.
 After you input the "populate" file, your database should be loaded with the enrollment data from the previous homework.
 Create a file named `YourLastName_HW4.sql` and store all your queries in the following format:

 ```sql
 -- Q0: This is just an example showing the format I expect.